 We sell our products and services through multiple distribution channels in the United States and internationally, including leading industry distributors, value-added resellers, systems integrators, service providers and other indirect channel partners.
 We have a limited number of agreements with companies in these channels, and we may not be able to increase our number of distribution relationships or maintain our existing relationships.
 Recruiting and retaining qualified channel partners and training them in our technologies requires significant time and resources.
 These channel partners may also market, sell and support products and services that are competitive with ours and may devote more resources to the marketing, sales and support of such competitive products.
-Our indirect sales channel partners misrepresent the functionality of our products or services to customers or violate laws or our corporate policies.
+Our indirect sales channel structure could subject us to lawsuits, potential liability, and reputational harm if, for example, any of our channel partners misrepresent the functionality of our products or services to customers or violate laws or our corporate policies.
 If we are unable to establish or maintain our indirect sales channels, our business and results of operations will be harmed.
-In addition, two worldwide distributors of our products to these distribution partners, if not replaced by sales to other indirect channel partners and distributors, could harm our business, operating results and financial condition.
+In addition, two worldwide distributors of our products accounted for 33.4% of our total net revenue for fiscal year 2022.
+A substantial reduction or delay in sales of our products to these distribution partners, if not replaced by sales to other indirect channel partners and distributors, could harm our business, operating results and financial condition.